Water Balance

 Ideal pH

 To maintain an ideal pH level in your pool water, use GLB pH Up when the pH drops below 7 .2.
-When the pH level rises above 7.8, use GLB pH Down.
+When the pH rises above 7.8, use GLB pH Down.

 Total Alkalinity